-needle cleaning containers can be ordered (→ P. 157 - 9.1 Optional accessories) and be replaced.
-We recommend always having a spare vessel ready so that the vessel in use can be regularly cleaned with compatible solvent and routine operation can continue with the spare vessel.
+Needle cleaning containers can be ordered (→ P. 153 - 9.1 Optional accessories) and be replaced.
+We recommend always having a spare vessel ready so that the vessel in use can be regularly cleaned with xylene and routine operation can continue with the spare vessel.